biosustain/potion/docs/signals.rst

 Potion comes with several `Blinker <http://pythonhosted.org/blinker/>`_ signals.
 The signals can be used to pre-process and post-process most parts of the read, create, update cycle.

-Resources using the :class:`SQLAlchemyManager` hook into these signals.
+Resources using the :class:`SQLAlchemyManager` or :class:`PeeweeManager` hook into these signals.
 Other :class:`Manager` implementations should be written to hook into them as well.

 Signal listeners can edit the item: